mapattacker/cheatsheets/cmd.md

 `history | grep "iodbctest"`  --search history of a particular command

+`tail -f filename`  --live updates from a particular file, eg. error logs

 ### Permissions

 `chmod 777 dirOrfile`   -- 777: no restriction for all `(rwxrwxrwx)

+`chmod -R 777 dirOrfile`   -- grant 777 permissions to all files/folders in directory